kachiann/mlops-zoomcamp/project/README.md

 ## Project Steps

 1. **Dataset Selection**
-   - I have selected a dataset that interests me.
-See the [Datasets](#datasets) section for additional recommendations if you want to explore other datasets.
+   - I have selected a dataset that interests me from the [UCI](https://archive.ics.uci.edu/dataset/275/bike+sharing+dataset) Machine Learning Repository.

 2. **Trained a Model**
    - I trained a model using the selected dataset and meticulously track my experiments.
 This process includes: